© copyright 2008-2018 Wafaa and Iraq History Blog

-Born in Syria in 1920, Badeea Ali Hussein al-Hashimi* is the last surviving princess of IRAQ.
-She has been living in London for three decades.
+Born in Syria in 1920, Badeea Ali Hussein al-Hashimi* is the last surviving princess after the elimination of her entire family in July 1958.
+She has been living in London for more than three decades.

 Princess Badeea came with her family to Iraq in 1927 and left it in 1958 after hiding for one month following the July 14 revolution.
 King Faisal I was her uncle and Prince Abdul Ilah (who was killed in the 1958 revolution with PM Nouri Saeed and King Faisal II) was her brother.
-She has three sons, the eldest is Mohammed (appearing in the picture), the middle is Abdul Ilah and the youngest is Asharif Ali bin Hussein who campaigned to claim his right for the thrown following the fall of Baghdad in 2003.
+She has three sons, the eldest is Mohammed (appearing in the picture), the middle is Abdul Ilah and the youngest is Ali (aka Asharif^ Ali) who campaigned to claim his right for the throne following the fall of Baghdad in 2003.

-I am hoping to interview any of King Ghazi's surviving nephews, nieces, cousins and other relatives from his mother's side.
-It is imperative for truth sake, setting the records straight, to also interview surviving personalities who worked with or befriended the King.
-PLEASE encourage those who knew the King personally to contact me at firstname.lastname@example.org
+I am hoping to interview some of King Ghazi's surviving nephews, nieces, cousins and other relatives from his mother's side.
+It is important to also interview surviving personalities who worked with or befriended the King.
+If you or someone you know can help in this matter, please send an email to email@example.com

 * In documentation, her name often appears as Princess Badeea bint (daughter of) King Ali bin Hussein al-Hashimy.